 The first day of Clarion was over 100 degrees, and 100% humidity.
 I arrived on the campus and moved in, lugging everything up to the seventh floor by hand as all the carts were taken.
 The AC systems were overloaded, and the wasps were as thick as flies around a Memorial Day picnic.
 Lansing’s third biggest cash crop is wasps–not sting-you-once-and-die yellowjackets, but the nasty hard-shelled black wasps with wire-thin waists that take deep joy in the art of the bite and practice at any opportunity.

 I had felt pretty good about being there, but then I started meeting my classmates.
 There was an MIT student with an arm in a cast.
 He’d spent the previous month motorcycling around Ireland, crashed his bike halfway through, and finished the tour with one arm.
-There was a well-traveled black girl with a lovely, exotic Caribbean lilt to her voice.
+There was a well-traveled black girl who spoke with a lovely Caribbean lilt.
 A perfectly normal accent, unless you have lived your entire sheltered life in Detroit.
 Another woman had won a trip around the world by writing one sentence.
 Actually, not a sentence — a fragment of a sentence.
-There were med students, and biochemists, and robotics engineers, all these people with real Life Experiences of the sort writers are supposed to have.
+There were med students, and biochemists, and robotics engineers, all these people with Real Life Experiences of the sort writers are supposed to have.
 I looked around, remembered that I still lived with my parents, and slowly realized that I was going to spend the next six weeks with a group of people who all totally outclassed me.